|

 themselves, particularly when mycorrhizal fungi is present,

+so may be this is the mechanism.
 I decided to choose two types of plants, those that form

 a deep tap root and those that form a mat root.